envmetagen/metabinkit/README.md

 [info]  Trying to get taxonomic information from the database in /home/tutorial/TOOLS/metabinkit.install/exe/../db/ ...
 [info]  taxonomic information retrieval complete.
 [info] binning at species level
-[info] excluding 10139 entries with pident below 96 [info] applying top threshold of 100
+[info] excluding 11279 entries with pident below 99 [info] applying top threshold of 100
-[info] binned 2120 sequences at species level
+[info] binned 980 sequences at species level
 [info] binning at genus level
-[info] excluding 9022 entries with pident below 92 [info] applying top threshold of 1
+[info] excluding 10289 entries with pident below 97 [info] applying top threshold of 100
-[info] binned 1117 sequences at genus level
+[info] binned 990 sequences at genus level
 [info] binning at family level
-[info] excluding 8565 entries with pident below 90 [info] applying top threshold of 1
+[info] excluding 9858 entries with pident below 95 [info] applying top threshold of 100
-[info] binned 457 sequences at family level
+[info] binned 431 sequences at family level
 [info] binning at higher-than-family level
-[info] excluding 8343 entries with pident below 89 [info] applying top threshold of 1
+[info] excluding 8565 entries with pident below 90 [info] applying top threshold of 100
-[info] binned 222 sequences at higher than family level [info] Total number of binned 3916 sequences
+[info] binned 1293 sequences at higher than family level [info] Total number of binned 3694 sequences
-[info] not binned 8343 sequences
+[info] not binned 8565 sequences
 [info] Complete.
-12259 hits from 12259 queries processed in 2.39 mins.
+12259 hits from 12259 queries processed in 1.84 mins.
 [info]
 Note: If none of the alignments for a query passed the binning thresholds, the results will be NA for all levels (if --no_mbk option was used).
 By default, when --no_mbk parameter is used, if the binning fails the following codes are used to explain the motive: